Dulwich College

 I love how every lesson is filled with an extra challenge that is fun and interesting.

-Free Learning is central to the ethos of the Junior School and the College as a whole.
+Academic Enrichment is central to the ethos of the Junior School and the College as a whole.
 This is learning that is free from a syllabus, free from teaching just to the test, and free to challenge pupils about thinking for its own sake.
 It is fed by intellectual curiosity, often supported by the interest and enthusiasm of a teacher, and takes place both within-subject lessons and without.

 All our pupils are ambitious academically, and we want each to find their areas of interest.
 Challenges, projects, investigations and problem-solving are built into our curriculum and enriched by a range of trips, visits, workshops and performances.

-The culmination of our Free Learning programme in the Junior School is our Year 6 Great Exhibition where each boy completes a large project, made up of smaller mini projects, based on a question around UN global goals.
+The culmination of our Academic Enrichment programme in the Junior School is our Year 6 Great Exhibition where each boy completes a large project, made up of smaller mini projects, based on a question around UN global goals.
 Recent topics include racism in sport, sexism in the workplace, coral bleaching, and homelessness in London.
 Each project has an ‘action’ such as a petition, charity fundraising or letter to an MP, and is part of an exhibition to which parents and the whole school is invited.

 Wellbeing